Police officer shot in head on Northwest Side after bank robbery leads to chase, crash

-Chicago police spokesman Anthony Guglielmi said a police pursuit of suspects involved in a bank robbery chase ended in a crash in the 4300-block of Irving Park Road.
+Chicago police spokesman Anthony Guglielmi said a police pursuit of a suspect or suspects involved in a bank robbery ended in a crash in the 4300-block of Irving Park Road.

-The police and suspects exchanged gunfire at which point the officer was struck in the temple. he wast taken to Illinois Masonic Medical Center in unknown condition.
-Guglielmi said the officer is responsive.
+The police and suspect exchanged gunfire at which point the officer was struck in the temple.
+He was taken to Illinois Masonic Medical Center where he is responsive and talking, fire officials said.
+CPD Superintendent Eddie Johnson was on his way to Illinois Masonic to see the injured officer, according to Guglielmi.

 The scene at Illinois Masonic Hospital where CPD tac officer was taken after being shot in the temple.
 He is responsive, officials say. pic.twitter.com/60EXeBnAha— Eric Horng (@EricHorngABC7) November 20, 2019